What Do Locomotive Engineer Do?

 Related Job Titles for this Occupation:

-In the United States, there were 38,800 jobs for Locomotive Engineer in 2016.
+In 2016, there was an estimated number of 38,800 jobs in the United States for Locomotive Engineer.
 There is little to no growth in job opportunities for Locomotive Engineer.
 There will be an estimated 3,000 positions for Locomotive Engineer per year.

 The states with the most job growth for Locomotive Engineer are South Carolina, Arizona, and Texas.
 Watch out if you plan on working in Louisiana, Oregon, or Minnesota.
 These states have the worst job growth for this type of profession.